Pupil Support & Guidance

 - different, alone, unimportant and/or unvalued

 - Unable to see a happy and exciting future for yourself.
-In order for St. Ambrose Barlow RC High School and Sixth Form to fulfil its Mission Statement in valuing and respecting all individuals and in providing opportunities for students to develop their confidence and self respect, bullying must be identified and eradicated.
+In order for St. Ambrose Barlow RC High School to fulfil its Mission Statement in valuing and respecting all individuals and in providing opportunities for students to develop their confidence and self respect, bullying must be identified and eradicated.

 What does bullying look like, feel like, sound like?